 The Board of Directors can grant individual members the status of honor and dispensate them from the membership fee, if they have provided an invaluable contribution to the association.
 The Board of Director can also define different types of users and fees which may not be considered as «members» in the sense of these statutes.
-These users may only access a limited set of services and are not entitled to member privileges.
+These users may only access a limited set of services and are not entitled to membership privileges.

 The Board of Directors decides whether members are accepted and can exclude any member when due fees are not paid, misconduct is observed or for any other reason.
 The reason does not need to be stated.

 Members can choose to withdraw anytime if they return any hold property of the association, such as Member ID Cards.
 Paid fees will not be refunded.

-The governing bodies of the association
+The governing bodies of the association are:

 Every member of SWISS Virtual is a member of the General Assembly and this body is the highest of the Association.
-Every year in the first quarter, an meeting is held and issues will be voted on electronically.
-This vote is open to members worldvide.
+Every year in the first quarter, a meeting is held and issues will be voted on electronically.
+This vote is open to members worldwide.

 Members will be invited to the meeting at least two weeks in advance with the agenda in reference.
-Requests for inclusionn in the agenda have to be submitted to the Board of Directors four weeks before the meeting at the latest.
+Requests for inclusion in the agenda have to be submitted to the Board of Directors four weeks before the meeting at the latest.

 The General Assembly has the following duties and competences which cannot be withdrawn from it:

-Every General Assembly can make binding decisions, when at least half of all members are casting as present.
+Every General Assembly can make binding decisions, when at least one fourth of all members are casting as present.
 Electronic presence is valid.
 Members are casting their decisions with overall majority.
-Changes to the statutes require the approval of at least 3⁄4 of all present members.
+Changes to the statutes require the approval of at least three quarters of all present members.
 All decisions are noted in a protocol.

 The Board of Directors has all the competencies which are not deferred by law or by these statutes to another governing body.

 The Board of Directors is organizing its structure by itself.
 The Chairman is elected by the General Assembly among one of the Members of the Board of Directors.

 The Board of Directors meets as often as required to perform it’s duties.
 Every member of the Board of Directors can request a meeting by stating the reasons for it.
 An electronic meeting is permissible.

-Debts are to be settled only with Association Capital.
+Debts are to be settled only with association capital.
 Members may never be held personally liable for debts of the association.